 Note.
 A sample of some individual participants after receiving five chips (left) and unlimited chips (right).
-The red line is the reported prior, the dark and light blue lines are the reported posteriors after five and unlimited chips respectively, the grey line is the posterior obtained by an optimally calibrated Bayesian reasoner with that prior ($\beta = \gamma = 1$), and the dotted black line is the posterior obtained by the best-fit values of β and γ for that person.
+The red line is the reported prior, the dark and light blue lines are the reported posteriors after five and unlimited chips respectively, the grey line is the posterior obtained by a optimally calibrated Bayesian reasoner with that prior ($\beta = \gamma = 1$), and the dotted black line is the posterior obtained by the best-fit values of β and γ for that person.
 The grey label for each panel reports those values as well as the mean squared error of the fit (MSE, with 0 being perfect).
 The number in parenthesis is the participant ID.

-tions.
-Figure 6 shows some representative examples, and all participants are shown in the supplemental materials.
-There is considerable heterogeneity: people report a wide variety of both priors and posteriors.
-That said, observation of the distributions makes it clear how it is possible to tease apart the weightings of the prior and the likelihood separately.
-Under-weighting the prior results in a posterior distribution with a different shape (with multiple peaks) or a different peak (closer to the likelihood) than the posterior distribution produced by an optimal Bayesian learner with that prior.
-By contrast, different likelihood weights change the height of the peak: conservative updating results in a peak that is lower than the Bayesian prediction, while over-weighting the likelihood results in a peak that is higher than the predicted one.
+in a posterior distribution with a different shape (with multiple modes) or a different mode (closer to the likelihood) than the posterior distribution produced by an optimal Bayesian learner with that prior.
+By contrast, different likelihood weights change the height of the mode: conservative updating results in a mode that is lower than the Bayesian prediction, while over-weighting the likelihood results in a mode that is higher than the predicted one.
 As such, inspection of the individual curves is useful for understanding qualitatively what the quantitative fits of β and γ reveal.

 Although our model fits in general were excellent (82.2% of people were fit with an MSE of 0.01 or less and 96.7% with 0.05 or less), one might still worry about whether our results were driven in part by the participants who were not fit well by the model.
-For instance, if all of the people for whom $\beta=0$ were also fit badly, this might not mean that most people showed base rate neglect after all.
+For instance, if all of the people for whom $\beta = 0$ were also fit badly, this might not mean that most people showed base rate neglect after all.
 In order to ensure that this was not the case, we redid all analyses after excluding the people with mean squared error greater than than 0.01.
-This did not change the qualitative results, with most of the 76 remaining participants still showing a high degree of base rate neglect (see the supplemental materials).
+This did not change the qualitative results, with most of the 76 remaining participants still showing a high degree of base rate neglect and varying in conservatism (see the supplemental materials).
 This suggests that our results are not an artefact of poor fits, and we can be somewhat confident in our interpretation of the parameters.